Skip Navigation

 2. Give a demonstration or talk at a 4-H club meeting (not project meeting).

-3. Turn your completed 4-H record book in to your General Leader.
+3. Turn your 4-H record book in to your General Leader.

 6. Enroll and participate in the leadership project in the year during which you are applying for this recognition.